Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 #### Duration

 This phase is a time-bound competition.
 The Host, in consultation with the lead auditor, estimates the necessary duration for this phase, typically recommended to be between 3 to 7 days.
-We denote the contest duration as \(L_C\), with a default assumption of \(L_C = 5\).
+We denote the contest duration as $L_C$, with a default assumption of $L_C = 5$.
 The Host can adjust the contest duration if necessary.

 #### Execution